AbdifitahW/homelab/README.md

 ## GitOps with FluxCD

 I use FluxCD to manage the cluster's state.
 The `flux-system` directory in the `clusters/thanos` directory contains the configuration for FluxCD.
 The `gotk-sync.yaml` file defines the synchronization between the cluster and this repository.
-Any changes pushed to the `main` branch of this repository will be automatically applied to the cluster.
+Any changes pushed to the `master` branch of this repository will be automatically applied to the cluster.

 ## Future Plans